laravelio/laravel.io/README.md

 ### Twitter Sharing (optional)

-To enable published articles to be automatically shared to on Twitter, you'll need to [create a Twitter app](https://developer.twitter.com/apps/).
+To enable published articles to be automatically shared on Twitter, you'll need to [create a Twitter app](https://developer.twitter.com/apps/).
 Once the app has been created, update the below variables in your `.env` file.
 The consumer key and secret and access token and secret can be found in the `Keys and tokens` section of the Twitter developers UI.

 ```
 TWITTER_CONSUMER_KEY=